The gallbladder, shown in red, lies beneath the liver within the torso.

-Maintaining a healthy diet and weight go a long way in keeping the gallbladder health.
-Foods that are particularly good for the gallbladder are:
+Maintaining a healthy diet and weight go a long way in keeping the gallbladder healthy.
+“You should eat a well-balanced diet with fruits, veggies, lean meats and fiber,” advised Knowlton.
+According to New Health Guide, foods that are particularly good for the gallbladder are:

-- Fresh, fiber-rich fruits and vegetables.
-Some great ones are avocados, cranberries, berries, grapes, cucumbers and beets.
+- Fresh, fiber-rich fruits and vegetables: Some great ones are avocados, cranberries, berries, grapes, cucumbers and beets.
 Broccoli, bell peppers and oranges are high in fiber and vitamin C, which if lacking can contribute to gallstones.
-Pectin-rich fruits — such as apples, strawberries and citrus — can also help.
+Pectin-rich fruits — such as apples, strawberries and citrus — can also help, according to RawPeople.com.
 Radishes are a terrific option because they increase bile flow, but those already suffering from gallbladder problems shouldn’t eat too many of them.

 The jury is still out on nuts.
-Some studies have shown that eating peanuts or tree nuts such as almonds and walnuts can help prevent gallstones, but it is important not to eat too many because nuts are high in fat.
+According to Everyday Health, some studies have shown that eating peanuts or tree nuts such as almonds and walnuts can help prevent gallstones, but it is important not to eat too many because nuts are high in fat.

 Keeping away from certain foods can help, too.
 “Avoid fatty, fried foods, and limit alcohol!” cautioned Knowlton.
 According to New Health Guide, some other foods to steer clear of are:

 - Sweeteners, sugar, and refined carbohydrates: This includes high-fructose corn syrup and refined sugars, like those found in cookies, soda and snack foods.